 The award-winning Careers Department is well equipped to enable our students to leave RGS with all the skills that are needed to succeed in the world beyond school.
 In the Sixth Form, the advice and guidance that each student receives is suited to their aspirations and pupils are encouraged to open their eyes to the wealth of opportunity that awaits them; this might include going to University in the UK, Europe or even America or, increasingly, students are looking to Degree Apprenticeships and relevant Gap Year activities before going to University.
 We work with students to build momentum in approaching these key decisions through the following:

-• Academic Enrichment including Enterprise & Employability skills delivered in conjunction with the University of Worcester Business Department.
-This is a unique course to RGS Worcester
+• Academic Enrichment including Enterprise & Employability skills delivered in conjunction with the Careers and Enterprise Company

 • Work Experience support

 • Volunteering development through enrichment and RGS in The Community Programme

 • Reasoned and flexible decisions for Higher Education including International study

 • Discussion of Higher and Degree Apprenticeships and help with applications

 With around 97% of RGS students going on to University, our main aim is to ensure that they all gain the right place in Higher Education.
 And that figure masks an even more important factor: that the vast majority of RGS students go to their first choice university.
 As well as incorporating Careers advice and guidance within the PSHCE curriculum, we have dedicated days for the Sixth Form that facilitate the UCAS process with Higher Education conferences and workshop days.
 An essential part of this process is enrolling on ‘Unifrog,’ a superb search tool for Higher Education.
 This has proved an invaluable resource for our Sixth Formers and has enabled them to explore the wealth of opportunity that awaits them and is provided for all RGS students.